Skip to content

 Sealing one’s fate

-The first Irish I.T. company John set up was InterNETalia in Donegal Town in the mid 1990’s with Alec Reid and Fergal McAleavey.
-John heard the words ‘inter alia’ a fair bit in law meaning ‘amongst other things’ and thought as the Internet was just that, a bit of wordplay would give a memorable company name.
-Twenty years on, this has proven to be the case, complete with his original logo!
+The first Irish I.T. company I helped set up was InterNETalia in Donegal Town in the mid 1990’s with two others.
+I heard the words ‘inter alia‘ a fair bit in law meaning ‘amongst other things’ and thought as the Internet was just that, a bit of wordplay would give a memorable company name.
+Yes, I know – the wonders of youth!

 North Donegal